aws-samples/samples-for-payment-cryptography-service/java_sdk_example/README.md

   This class simulates terminal encrypting a plain text PIN using [ISO 4 Format](https://listings.pcisecuritystandards.org/documents/Implementing_ISO_Format_4_PIN_Blocks_Information_Supplement.pdf) for PIN encryption.

 Both classes above are a simulation of a terminal that accepts PIN and transaction and sends it for authorization.
-It uses pre setup PIN data to create an encoded PIN block and encrypts that block using pres setup samples of [PEK data for ISO Format 0 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-0-format.json), [PEK data for ISO Format 4 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-4-format.json) and [ARQC key and transaction data](/java_sdk_example/test-data/sample-pan-arqc-key.json).
+It uses pre setup PIN data to create an encoded PIN block and encrypts that block using pre setup keys in [PEK data for ISO Format 0 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-0-format.json), [PEK data for ISO Format 4 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-4-format.json) and [ARQC key and transaction data](/java_sdk_example/test-data/sample-pan-arqc-key.json).

+The DUKPT encrytion keys in [PEK data for ISO Format 0 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-0-format.json) and [PEK data for ISO Format 4 ](/java_sdk_example/test-data/sample-pek-ksn-data-iso-4-format.json) are derived off of the BDK defined in [apc_demo_keysetup.py](../key-import-export/tr34/import_app/apc_demo_keysetup.py)#BDK.

+The ARQC UDK (Unique Derived Key) is derived from the MDK (Master Derivation Key) defined in [apc_demo_keysetup.py](../key-import-export/tr34/import_app/apc_demo_keysetup.py)$ARQC, PAN and Pan Sequence Number (PSN) with value `00`.

+*Note: Derivation of DUKPT and ARQC keys used in the terminals are out of scope for provided samples.
+You can refer to [Payment Card Tools](https://paymentcardtools.com/) for reference.*

 The classes are setup for 2 flows 1/new pin setup, 2/ pin authorization.
 The encrypted data is then sent to the [PIN translating service](src/main/java/aws/sample/paymentcryptography/pin/PaymentProcessorPinTranslateService.java) which translates the encrypted pin blocks according to the incoming and outgoing ISO formats then connects to the [Issuer](src/main/java/aws/sample/paymentcryptography/pin/IssuerService.java) to verify the PIN.

 To run -